Rwanda - Politics

 Human rights groups noted the subsequent disappearances of political figures associated with the MDR, including at least one parliamentarian serving in the National Assembly.
 On May 26, 2003, Rwanda adopted a new constitution that eliminated reference to ubwoko and set the stage for presidential and legislative elections in August and September 2003.

+The seven remaining political parties endorsed Paul Kagame for president, who was elected to a 7-year term on August 25, 2003.
 Rwanda held its first-ever legislative elections September 29 to October 2, 2003.
 A ninth political party formed after these 2003 elections.
 In the spring of 2006, the government conducted local non-partisan elections for district mayors and for sector and cell executive committees.
 Elections for the Chamber of Deputies occurred in September 2008; the RPF won an easy victory in coalition with six small parties, taking 42 of 53 directly-elected seats.
 As provided in the constitution, 24 seats were also accorded to women candidates in indirect elections.
 Women now hold 45 of the 80 seats in the Chamber.
 The elections were peaceful and orderly, despite irregularities.
 A tenth political party formed in 2010.

 Presidential elections were held in August 2010; the National Electoral Commission reported that President Kagame won re-election with roughly 93% of the vote.
 The presidential election was peaceful and orderly, with heavy turnout.
 However, the pre-election period was marked by events of concern, including waves of terrorist attacks using grenades in populous areas, the murder of a journalist, the unexplained murder of the vice president of the unregistered Democratic Green Party, an assassination attempt on a former high-ranking government official accused of fomenting attacks, and the suspension of two local-language newspapers.
 In addition, two political opposition figures were arrested on criminal charges, and a party that had been seeking to register for many months was unable to do so.